kevinxu993/Code-Playground/README.md

 # Code-Playground
-Something I feel interested in, so I coded.
+Something I felt interested in, so I coded.